emberjs/rfcs/text/0617-rfc-stages.md

 - Frontmatter will be added to the template for new RFCs (see below)
 - A blog post will announce the updates to the RFC process
 - Past RFCs should be updated to include their stage and release version, following the description in "Reconciling past RFCs."
+- We will use automation to add helpful links and guidance to the RFC files themselves.

 ### Stages as communication tool